 You bought them some balloons and a present, both blue, of course.

-Over time, you collect these emotional intimacy roots slowly; Rdoes the same for you.
-However, it’s not enough to just collect the emotional intimacy.
-You have to act in ways that affirm the emotional intimacy roots exist.
+Over time, you slowly collect these emotional intimacy roots; R does the same for you.
+However, it’s not enough to collect emotional intimacy.
+You have to act in ways that affirm the emotional intimacy roots that exist.